- Living on Campus

 - Traffic or public signs or traffic cones

-- Weapons: Firearms, chemicals, fireworks and explosives, CO2, air- propelled weapons, tasers, or high-powered water guns, slingshots, bow and arrow, paint ball guns, switchblades and any knife larger than a small pocket knife that cannot be clearly identified as a kitchen utensil are not permitted in the residence halls.
+Under no circumstances are weapons permitted in the residence halls.
+Weapons include firearms, chemicals, fireworks and explosives, CO2, air-propelled weapons, tasers, or high-powered water guns, slingshots, bow and arrow, paintball guns, switchblades and any knife larger than a small pocket knife that cannot be clearly identified as a kitchen utensil.
+University Police have sole discretion on determining if an item of concern can be identified as a weapon.

-* Small decorations that are not flame resistant can cover no more than 30% of the wall space (i.e. tapestries, posters, banners).
-Decorations or furniture must not be placed in locations that block, obstruct, or reduce exit and entrance routes.
-For example: beads, paper or plastic strips, etc. No decorations may be hung from ceilings, sprinkler heads or exposed pipes.
+In order to reduce the chance of a dangerous fire, we must ask residents to follow certain expectations in decorating their residential spaces.
+Small decorations that are not flame resistant can cover no more than 30% of the wall space (i.e. tapestries, posters, banners).
+Decorations or furniture must not be placed in locations that block, obstruct, or reduce exit and entrance routes including beads, paper or plastic strips, etc. that cover a doorway.
+No decorations may be hung from ceilings, sprinkler heads or exposed pipes.
+Additionally, decorations may not be used to cover lights or light fixtures.

 Appliances should be unplugged when not in use and no more than one appliance should be plugged into any receptacle.
 When using an appliance such as a coffee pot, a protective pad should be placed under the appliance.
 Property and safety considerations prevent the authorization of the use of toaster ovens, electric skillets, hot plates, or appliances other than those previously mentioned in the publication.